FYS9170 – Relativistic Quantum Field Theory

 Examination support material

-Two A4 sheets with notes (you can write in both sides of the sheet)
+Two A4 sheets with notes.
+You can write on both sides of the sheet.

 Language of examination

 The examination text is given in English, and you submit your response in English.